kaans/mqtli/docs/config/topic/subscription.md

 Turn the subscription on or off for this topic.
 - Values: true | false.
 - Default: true.
-- How to set: YAML: subscription.enabled
+- How to set in YAML: subscription.enabled

 QoS
 ---
 Set the Quality of Service level to use when receiving messages.
 - Values: 0 | 1 | 2.
 - Default: 0.
-- How to set: YAML: subscription.qos
+- How to set in YAML: subscription.qos

 Outputs
 -------
 Declare one or more outputs for received messages, each with its own format and target.
 - Values: list of output objects.
 - Default: empty list.
-- How to set: YAML: subscription.outputs
+- How to set in YAML: subscription.outputs

 Output — format.type
 --------------------
 Choose how the message is rendered for this output.
 - Values: see Payload types page (e.g., json, yaml, text, hex, base64, raw, protobuf, sparkplug).
 - Default: text (if omitted for some targets) — specify explicitly for clarity.
-- How to set: YAML: subscription.outputs[].format.type
+- How to set in YAML: subscription.outputs[].format.type

 Output — target (console)
 -------------------------
 Print messages to the console.
 - Values: type: console.
 - Default: console is assumed if target omitted.
-- How to set: YAML: subscription.outputs[].target.type: console
+- How to set in YAML: subscription.outputs[].target.type: console

 Output — target (file)
 ----------------------